 Why do it?
 Every known study on criminal recidivism has found that positive support helps predict successful and safe adjustment in the community.

 With what results?
 Three-quarters of the Connection's community justice clients successfully complete their programs.

 At what cost?
 Our community justice beds cost a third less than prison.

 © 2011 The Connection, Inc. All rights reserved.

 Somewhere in Connecticut, there’s a child at risk, a breadwinner out of work, an addict seeking freedom.
 That’s why The Connection has so many programs to help people get back on their feet.
-Whether it’s supportive housing, behavioral health, community justice, or women and children’s programs, the caring, professional staff of The Connection has been instrumental in transforming the lives of our neighbors in need for more than 35 years.
+Whether it’s family support, behavioral health, or community justice programs, the caring, professional staff of The Connection has been instrumental in transforming the lives of our neighbors in need for more than 40 years.